The Application of Convolutional Neural Networks for Tomographic Reconstruction of Hyperspectral Images: Generalization to 25 spectral channels with ColorChecker and carrot hyperspectral cubes

 Finally, we include into the training data another 0.5 million samples of carrot images.
 The results are illustrated in Fig.~\ref{Fig:images_25coca_pred} -- the network is able to simultaneously deal with the different types of images very well with the decent ability of generalization.

 The model performance is summarized in Table~\ref{tab:error_break_25} which breaks down into two types of training data -- the ColorChecker and the ColorChecker plus carrots.
 It is evident that the model can reproduce two different types of hyperspectral cubes but performs slightly better on the carrot images.
-Note that in light of the complexity of the model and hence a very time-consuming training process we train the model only for 25 epochs in both cases as opposed to 40 epochs in the case of 5 spectral channels.
+Note that in light of the complexity of the model and hence a very time-consuming training process

+we train the model only for 25 epochs in both cases as opposed to 40 epochs in the case of 5 spectral channels.
 It is expected that the performance will increase with more epochs and might potentially match the previous results of 5-channel outputs with MSE $\sim 1$.
+Again, we also show the average MSE of each spectral channel in Fig.~\ref{Fig:spec_dist_25} for the training, validation and test sets, respectively.
+The residual error of a sample from the test set is shown in Fig.~\ref{Fig:spec_res_25} to display the fluctuation in MSE (a comparison with EM for the same sample is shown in Appendix \ref{sec:appSpectral}), which is more pronounced than the 5-channel case in Fig.~\ref{Fig:spec_res_5}.
+The residual error images, $100 \times 100$ for each channel, are concatenated into a $500 \times 500$ image with the channel index in the top-left corner.

-Finally, it is worth mentioning that a forward pass through the network (making a prediction) takes only 13~ms on average.
-It implies the network is capable of carrying out the reconstruction of 3-D data cubes {\it on the fly} while a CTIS camera is taking images.
-In this way, the subsequent data analyses based on the reconstructed cubes can also be executed in real-time and provide immediate feedback on the system; for instance, on how the deployment of the CTIS camera or the imaged object should be adjusted.
+It is worth mentioning that a forward pass through the network (making a prediction) takes only 13~ms on average.
+It implies the network is capable of carrying out the reconstruction of 3-D data cubes {\it on the fly} while a CTIS camera is capturing images.
+In this way, the subsequent data analysis based on the reconstructed cubes can also be executed in real-time and provide immediate feedback on the system; for instance, on how the deployment of the CTIS camera or the imaged object should be adjusted.